Sri Lanka holidays

 and sloth bears.
 Stay 3 nights at Hotel Palm

 Full day safari in Wilpattu National Park.
-(B, L)
+(B, L, D)

-For 1,400 years, this city was the capital of Sri
+1,400 years, this city was the capital of Sri Lanka

 Morning visit to Dambulla, home to Asia’s

-beautiful hill station of Kandy and stay 2 nights
+the beautiful hill station of Kandy and stay 2

 Kandy is set on the shores of a beautiful manmade